 DFU mode is the last step on the iPhone, iPod touch, and iPad troubleshooting ladder.

-Whether you want to jailbreak, un-jailbreak, update from an expired beta, or simply recover when nothing else is working, putting you iPhone, iPod touch, or iPad into DFU (Device Firmware Update) mode can be your last, best hope for success.
+Whether you want to jailbreak, un-jailbreak, update from an expired beta, or need a solution when nothing else is working, Apple has a solution for you: Putting you iPhone, iPod touch, or iPad into DFU (Device Firmware Update) mode can be your last, best hope for success.

-DFU mode, as opposed to Recovery Mode, puts the device into a state where it can still communicate with iTunes on Windows or Mac, but it hasn't loaded the boot loader or iOS.
-That allows the device to be restored from any state.
+As opposed to Recovery Mode, DFU mode puts the device into a state where it can still communicate with iTunes on Windows or Mac, but it hasn't activated the boot loader or iOS.
+This allows your iPhone, iPad, or iPod touch to be restored from any state.
 DFU mode requires a bit of timing and can take practice to get right, so if at first you don't succeed, don't be afraid to try and try again.

 How to put your iPhone or iPad into DFU mode

 - Plug in your iPhone, iPod touch, or iPad to your Mac or Windows PC.

 - Make sure iTunes is running.

 - Turn Off your iPhone, iPod touch, or iPad if it isn't already.

 - Press and hold down the On/Off button on the right side (iPhone 6 or later) or top (all other iPhones, iPods, and iPads) of the device for 3 seconds.